Compost: Phases of composting

+Semicomposting is the degradation process that handles volumes of organic waste lower than that recommended for composting and therefore does not present a thermophilic stage, because mesophilic microorganisms are the only responsible ones, for the degradation of organic matter.

 Hot and cold composting – impact on timing

 The time required to compost material relates to the volume of material, the particle size of the inputs (e.g. wood chips break down faster than branches), and the amount of mixing and aeration.
 Generally, larger piles reach higher temperatures and remain in a thermophilic stage for days or weeks.
 This is hot composting and is the usual method for large-scale municipal facilities and agricultural operations.

 The Berkeley method produces finished compost in 18 days.
 It requires assembly of at least 1 m3 of material at the outset and needs turning every two days after an initial four-day phase.
 Such short processes involve some changes to traditional methods, including smaller, more homogenized particle sizes in the input materials, controlling carbon-to-nitrogen ratio (C:N) at 30:1 or less, and careful monitoring of the moisture level.

 Cold composting is a slower process that can take up to a year to complete.
 It results from smaller piles, including many residential compost piles that receive small amounts of kitchen and garden waste over extended periods.
 Piles smaller than 1 m3 tend not to reach and maintain high temperatures.
 Turning is not necessary with cold composting, although a risk exists that parts of the pile may go anaerobic as it becomes compacted or waterlogged.